-The union was established in 1977 as the Abbey National Staff Association (ANSA) following a vote by employees of the Abbey National Building Society who considered either establishing a trade union just for themselves or joining the then "National Union of Bank Employees - NUBE" (subsequently the "Banking, Insurance and Finance Union (BIFU)", then "Amicus" and now part of "Unite").
-The workers overwhelmingly voted to establish their own independent trade union and it received a certificate of independence the following year.
+The union was established in 1977 as the Abbey National Staff Association (ANSA) following a vote by employees of the Abbey National Building Society, who considered either establishing a trade union just for themselves, or joining the then "National Union of Bank Employees - NUBE" (subsequently the "Banking, Insurance and Finance Union (BIFU)", then "Amicus" and now part of "Unite").
+The workers overwhelmingly voted to establish their own independent trade union and it received a Certificate of Independence, the following year.

 In 1996, Abbey National plc purchased the National and Provincial Building Society and talks between ANSA with the National and Provincial Staff Association almost lead to a merger.
 However, these were called off by NAPSA and did not proceed.
 In 1997, the established ANSA leadership were unexpectedly defeated in the elections and a new team began to modernise the union.
 They affiliated to the Trade Union Congress in January 1998 and later that year the union changed its name to the "Abbey National Group Union - ANGU".
-The Union negotiated additional benefits such as minimum wage and paid adoptive leave well in advance of legal rights to these benefits.
+The Union negotiated additional benefits, such as minimum wage and paid adoptive leave well in advance of legal rights to these benefits.

-Abbey National plc continued to develop, acquire and sell new parts of it's business and this included a large Treasury Services division, Abbey National Life Insurance, Scottish Mutual and First National Finance Corporation which meant, at it's largest, the Abbey National group employed over 35,000 workers.
+Abbey National plc continued to develop, acquire and sell new parts of its business and this included a large Treasury Services division, Abbey National Life Insurance, Scottish Mutual and First National Finance Corporation, which meant at its largest, the Abbey National group employed over 35,000 workers.
 Existing ANGU members often took jobs in these new parts of the Group and the union also welcomed colleagues who joined the Group through their employer being purchased.
-Where no existing trade union recognition existed ANGU pushed for recognition in these new parts of the business which meant that at times different parts of the Group had different agreements with the union on their right to negotiate pay and conditions or represent individuals.
+Where no existing trade union recognition existed ANGU pushed for recognition in these new parts of the business which meant that at times different parts of the Group had different agreements with the union, on their right to negotiate pay and conditions, or represent individuals.

-In 2002, Abbey National's new Chief Executive began a new strategy to refocus the bank back to it's core business and the Group began to reduce significantly in size, selling many of the subsidiary businesses.
+In 2002, Abbey National's new Chief Executive began a new strategy to refocus the bank back to its core business and the Group began to reduce significantly in size, selling many of the subsidiary businesses.
 In 2004 the remaining Abbey National Group was purchased by Santander a Spanish based global bank, but retained the Abbey National name.
-In 2008 Santander also purchased the Alliance and Leicester, another demutuialised building society and the branches and savings business of Bradford and Bingley which had been taken over by the government following the financial crisis.
+In 2008 Santander also purchased the Alliance and Leicester, another demutuialised building society and the branches and savings business of Bradford and Bingley, which had been taken over by the government following the financial crisis.